WojtusMientus/2D_Platform_Pathfinding/README.md

 3. **🔗 NodeConnection Class** - Represents a connection to another node in the game.

 Connections can be **one-directional** or **two-directional** (both nodes need to be connected in the latter case).
-At game start, nodes assign themselves to platforms via **line tracing** and snap to predefined positions.
+At game start, nodes assign themselves to platforms via **line tracing** and snaps above the platform to predefined height.
 Additionally, the system allows snapping the leftmost and rightmost nodes to the platform edges.

 One-directional paths can be used to create **passages where AI can jump down but must find another way to return**, adding more strategic complexity to level design. 🎯